hyung-hwan/hawk/README.md

 As an embeddable interpreter, Hawk offers several advantages:

 - Highly Portable: Implemented in portable C, Hawk can be easily integrated into applications running on diverse platforms and architectures.
-- Efficient and Lightweight: With a focus on performance and minimalism, Hawk provides a lightweight yet capable scripting solution within larger applications.
+- Efficient and Lightweight: Hawk provides a lightweight yet capable scripting solution within larger applications.
 - Extensible Architecture: Hawk features an extensible architecture, allowing developers to create and integrate custom extensions tailored to specific application requirements.

 While mostly compatible with awk, Hawk introduces several enhancements and extensions, including: